xgcm/xgcm/paper.md

 Xgcm is a python package whose goal is to enable scientists to analyze finite-volume datasets easily, efficiently, and accurately.
-Finite volume methods are used throughout science and engineering to discretize and solve partial differential equations, especially computational fluid dynamics.
+Finite volume methods are used throughout science and engineering to discretize and solve partial differential equations, especially in computational fluid dynamics.
 Xgcm is not an equation solver--rather, it is a package aimed at analyzing the *output* of such simulations, i.e. "post-processsing."
 Post-processing is important because large-scale simulations are often run